A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: Introduction

-\end{theorem*}
+\end{theorem}

-Our potentials are, not surprisingly, continuous-time limits of the binomial weight-based strategies found in \cite{Cesa-Bianchi96}, \cite{Schapire99driftinggames,schapire2001drifting} and \cite{ContExperts}.
-Our Taylor-expansion-based approach has, however, some advantages over the analyses in those papers; in particular, since the potential is explicit, all its properties are immediately evident.
+Note that as $T \rightarrow \infty$ and $N$ polynomial in $T$, the leading order term in the upper and lower bounds of above games coincide.
+Moreover, the leading order term for V2 and V4 is twice as the leading order term for V1 and V3, which is not surprising as the adversary has more choices in V2 and V4.
+The earlier work \cite{ContExperts} observed the same relation between game V3 and V4.

 We are not the first to connect drifting games with the solutions of suitable PDEs.
-Indeed, the paper \cite{BrownBoost} found an adaptive version of the boost-by-majority algorithm by considering the limit of the majority vote game when $\delta\rightarrow 0$, in other words, when the advantage of each vote over random guessing decreases to zero while the number of boosting rounds goes to infinity.
-The paper found a PDE that corresponds to this limit and name the algorithm Brownboost since the PDE is closely related to Brownian motion with drift.
-Subsequently, \cite{FREUND2002113} observed that when $\delta$ is small the recursion formula for the the potential (defined at discrete times using the minimax character of the game) has a particularly simple form.
+Indeed, the paper \cite{BrownBoost} found an adaptive version of the boost-by-majority algorithm by considering the limit of the \emph{majority-vote game} when $\delta\rightarrow 0$, in other words, when the advantage of each vote over random guessing decreases to zero while the number of boosting rounds goes to infinity.
+The paper found a PDE that corresponds to this limit and named the algorithm Brownboost since the PDE is closely related to Brownian motion with drift.
+Subsequently, \cite{FREUND2002113} observed that when $\delta$ is small the solution of the dynamic programming principle (defined at discrete times using the minimax character of the game) has a particularly simple recursion form.
 Taking the scaling limit of the recursion formula leads to a PDE.
 Using the solutions of the PDE with different loss functions, this work successfully recovered some known boosting algorithms and designed some new ones.
 A nice summary can be found in Chapter 14 of \cite{Boosting_book}.

-Our use of Taylor expansion is different from anything found in the work just summarized.
-However, similar applications of Taylor expansion were used in our recent papers on prediction with expert advice \cite{pmlr-v107-kobzar20a,pmlr-v125-kobzar20a}, and also on unconstrained online learning \cite{pmlr-v162-zhang22d}.
+Our potentials are continuous-time limits of the discrete potentials found in \cite{Cesa-Bianchi96}, \cite{Schapire99driftinggames,schapire2001drifting} and \cite{ContExperts}.
+Our Taylor-expansion-based approach has, however, some advantages over the analyses in those papers; in particular, since the potential is explicit, all its properties are immediately evident and the final loss is easy to characterize.
+Similar applications of Taylor expansion were used in recent papers on \emph{prediction with expert advice} \cite{pmlr-v107-kobzar20a,pmlr-v125-kobzar20a}.

-The reader is surely wondering by now about the character of our potentials.
+The character of our potentials plays the central role in our analysis.
 For V1, our potential has the form